-- 9. Offense to Sentencing: What is the length of time between the offense and the sentencing dates?
+9. Offense to Sentencing: What is the length of time between the offense and the sentencing dates?
 These cases moved from offense to sentencing between six weeks and eleven months, with an average of four months.
 There is little indication of any contact between the probation officer and victim within that period.
-The Victim Notification Letter typically goes out shortly before the sentencing date. - Of a plea agreement or trial?
+The Victim Notification Letter typically goes out shortly before the sentencing date.

+10. Court Order / Sentence: What was the sentence for this crime?
+Was it the result of a plea agreement or trial?
 Is there information about what has happened post-sentencing?
 Eleven of the cases involved plea agreements.
 In no instance did the probation officer's recommendations challenge the plea agreement, nor did the court issue a sentence different than the prosecutor and defense attorney had agreed to.
 Juries found two of the defendants guilty and in the remaining two, it is unclear whether he pled guilty or was found guilty after a trial.
 The sentences in all sixteen cases are similar: a period of incarceration (twelve months is the most common, ordered in nine of sixteen cases), stayed for a term of probation under conditions involving a shorter jail term (frequently time served), no use of alcohol or drugs, random urinalysis, and chemical dependency assessment and treatment.
 Sentences on all multiple charges, plus several probation violations, ran concurrently.
 Ten of sixteen sentences included batterer treatment.
 Two included no-contact orders.
 None of the sentences directly addresses ongoing victim safety.
 In twelve of the files, there is supplemental information on continued violence and probation violations after sentencing.
 Six involve new assaults against the same victim.

-- 11. References to Tribe-Family-Cultural Connections: Does anything in the PSI file acknowledge Indigenous culture and community/family connections?
-The PSI files do not refer to Indigenous culture and community or family connections, other than a standard identification of the defendant as "Native American" or "American Indian" on reports and forms and occasional references to tribal affiliation or services. - Her Children: Does the PSI take notice of the woman and her children, and with what approach?
+11. References to Tribe-Family-Cultural Connections: Does anything in the PSI file acknowledge Indigenous culture and community/family connections?
+The PSI files do not refer to Indigenous culture and community or family connections, other than a standard identification of the defendant as "Native American" or "American Indian" on reports and forms and occasional references to tribal affiliation or services.

+12. Discussion Centered on Safety & Respect of Women and Her Relationship to Her Children: Does the PSI take notice of the woman and her children, and with what approach?
 There is almost no reference in any of the PSI files to ongoing consultation or contact with the woman.
 There is no information on what has happened to her or her children since the incident central to the PSI.
 The PSI Report does not address her safety or that of her children.
 There is no indication of any safety planning involving the woman or anyone who might be of support to her.
 Only two of the domestic violence supplemental information forms included in twelve of the files appeared to be based on any interview or direct contact with the victim.
 All highlighted significant risk to victims-for example, "assaults are becoming more violent, brutal, and/or dangerous"-yet there was no indication that the information went anywhere other than the file.